Introducing Event Aggregator

 Can I import events from anywhere?

-You can import events from most sites – even if they’re not using WordPress!
-Event Aggregator specifically supports imports from Meetup.com, Facebook.com, Google Calendar, iCalendar, and ICS.
+You can import events from most sites across the web – even if they’re not using WordPress!
+Event Aggregator currently supports imports from Eventbrite, Meetup, Google Calendar, iCalendar, and ICS.
 CSV imports (included with The Events Calendar) can be imported as a manual upload.

 As long as a site is providing their calendar data in a standardized iCal or ICS format, Event Aggregator should be able to import events from that site.
 If a site is not providing their calendar data that way, you may need to use an alternate tool like our Eventbrite Tickets plugin.